 On the same day two boys are born: the pauper Tom and prince Edward.
 As a kid, Tom sneaks into the palace garden and meets the prince.
 They change clothes with each other but the guards discover them and throw out the prince, since they are almost identical.
 Nobody believe them when they try to tell the truth.
 Soon after, the old king dies and the prince will inherit the throne.
 The evil earl of Hertford attempts to murder the prince to gain power for himself.
-Written by

 Mark Twain's Immortal Classic !

 Did You Know?

 The Mauch twins were born in 1921, making them 15 when this film was made.
 However the studio said they were born in 1924, and therefore many articles described them as being twelve at the time of filming.
 See more

 In a scene with Tom Canty (at 0:08:03), Father Andrew is seen wearing modern spectacles.
 This was not possible in 1547 as the modern style of spectacles, held by temples passing over the ears, was developed some time before 1727, possibly by the British optician Edward Scarlett.
 See more